coolwonny/Project-Catalogue/Python Courses (DataCamp).md

 - NetworkX

 ## Contents

+<a id='10'></a>
+[Advanced Deep Learning with Keras in Python](https://github.com/iDataist/Advanced-Deep-Learning-with-Keras-in-Python).
+The lecture notes and the raw data files are also stored in the repository.
+The summary of the content is shown below:

+- The Keras Functional API

+- Two Input Networks Using Categorical Embeddings, Shared Layers, and Merge Layers

+- Multiple Inputs: 3 Inputs (and Beyond!)

+- Multiple Outputs

 <a id='9'></a>
 [Advanced NLP with spaCy](https://github.com/iDataist/Advanced-NLP-with-spaCy).
 The lecture notes and the raw data files are also stored in the repository.
 The summary of the content is shown below: